LuckyHyena/DnD/homebrew/5e_reference.md

 |Climb Onto|A creature at least **two sizes larger** than you.|**Str (Ath) or Dex (Acr)**|**Dex (Acr)**|Action, then Movement| The target is treated as (difficult) terrain.
 You get advantage on attacks against the target.|
 |Dislodge|A smaller creature climbing on you.|Str (Ath)|Str (Ath) or Dex (Acr)|Action| The climber is knocked off you.|

 > **homebrew:** if you wish to throw a Gnome or similarly-sized creature at an enemy, you give advantage to the Gnome's Climb Onto attempt or one weapon attack against that enemy, using your Strength bonus and improvised weapon proficiency.
-If the Gnome isn't cooperating with you to attack then what you are _actually_ doing instead is attempting to either Grapple or Shove the poor Gnome.
+If the Gnome isn't cooperating with you to attack then what you are _actually_ doing instead is attempting to either Grapple or Shove that poor Gnome.

 ![immovable rod](/images/immovable-rod.jpg)